Commercial Patio Covers in BC: Built for Restaurants, Hotels & Year-Round Revenue (2026)

 Commercial patio covers need to handle heavier loads, wider spans, and more demanding use than residential installations.
 Here’s what we install and why.

-Insulated Aluminum (Best for Most Commercial Projects)
+Solid Aluminum (Best for Most Commercial Projects)

 - Spans up to 22 feet without center posts, keeping your layout flexible